ElcoK/RAI_WB/docs/source/Example.rst

     base_path =   os.path.join(os.path.dirname("__file__"),'..')

 For this example, we will use Jamaica.
+The input for a country is its ISO3 classification.

 .. parsed-literal::